Jack McGill (ice hockey, born 1909)

 John James McGill, Sr. (November 3, 1909 – August 21, 1988) was a Canadian professional ice hockey player who played 134 games in the National Hockey League with the Montreal Canadiens between 1934 and 1937.
-Prior to turning professional he spent several years in the Ottawa City Hockey League and Montreal City Hockey League.
+Before turning professional, he spent several years in the Ottawa City Hockey League and Montreal City Hockey League.
 He was born in Ottawa, Ontario in 1909.
 He died in 1988 and was buried at Hutcheson Memorial Cemetery in Huntsville, Ontario.